 Tom just called 7♥6♥ from the button.
 Ivey had A♣2♦ on the small blind and raised it to $23,000($1,000/$2,000 + a $500 ante were the blinds).
 Dwan called.
 The flop showed J♣3♦4♣.
 While Tom was in better shape with an open-ended straight draw, Ivey hoped to make a straight of his own.

-Phil acted first betting $35,000.
+Phil acted first, betting $35,000.
 Dwan called.
-Of course, the turn card brought the worst possible scenario for Phil who managed to hit his straight with a 5♥.
+Of course, the turn card brought the worst possible scenario for Phil, who managed to hit his straight with a 5♥.
 Little did he know that his rival made a superior straight with just that card.
 Ivey bet, Dwan raised, and all-ins were inevitable.

-3 – Isildur1 Scoops $1.1 million against Ivey
+3. Isildur1 Scoops $1.1 million against Ivey

 Online Pot-Limit Omaha was the game.
-Blinds were set at standard $500/$1,000, heads-up action.
+They set blinds at standard $500/$1,000, heads-up action.
 Ivey, whose hand we will never know, raised to $3,000.
 Blom three-bet to $9,000 only to get a four-bet to $27,000 by Phil.
 Viktor’s hand was K♦K♣5♥4♦.

 After Phil’s check, the dealer showed 5♦ as the river card.
 Blom went all-in with $408,000.
 Ivey called and instantly mucked his hand after seeing Viktor’s full house monster.
 The total amount of money in the pot went to a staggering $1,127,955.

-2 – Antonius v Blom in Online Pot-Limit Omaha – Part Two
+2. Antonius v Blom in Online Pot-Limit Omaha – Part Two

 The two men fired heavily at each other pre-flop.
 The action stopped when Blom called Patrik’s five-bet to see the flop.
 Antonius had A♥K♥K♠3♠, while Blom was dealt 9♠8♥7♦6♦.
 With a 5♣4♠2♥ flop, both players went all-in even before the turn to contribute to a shocking $1,356,946 pot.

-1 – Tom Dwan Loses a $2.5 million Pot on a Pre-Flop All-In
+1. Tom Dwan Loses a $2.5 million Pot on a Pre-Flop All-In

-The aforementioned highrollers frequently flew to eastern Asia to play mega high-stakes games against local tycoons.
+The aforementioned high rollers frequently flew to eastern Asia to play mega high-stakes games against local tycoons.
 They had a massive edge in skill, while the Asians had money.
 An ideal match for Dwan, Ivey, & company.

-The game was played in Korean Won, but we will translate it to dollars for you.
+They played the game in Korean Won, but we will translate it to dollars for you.
 The blinds were $2,600/$5,200 plus a $5,200 ante.
 The hand was opened with a $10,400 straddle.
 Dominik Nitsche raised it to $26,300 with K♥Q♣.
 Tom Dwan re-raised to $105,000 with A♠Q♥ in his hands.
-Such a pre-flop action was music to the ears of Paul Phua who re-raised to $280,000 with aces.
+Such a pre-flop action was music to the ears of Paul Phua, who re-raised to $280,000 with aces.

 Tom took four minutes to think about his move.
 Sadly, he made the wrong one and went all-in.
 Phua snap-called and won almost $2.5 million in a single hand as neither flop, not turn, nor river brought any luck to Dwan.
 To the present day, this is still the biggest-ever poker hand win.